lastuhinanton/isolate_sys/README.md

 ## Introduction

-Hello, Reader.
+Hello there,

-In this project i've decided to learn the super intersting process of isolation like it's happening in Docker.

-My jorney has been started from namespaces and the first one was UTS (Unix Time Sharing) namespace and ended by Network namespace.
-It was an amazing experience because with this project we're able to isolate our system hugelly like in Docker so yeah!, it was great.
+In this project, I have decided to learn the fascinating process of isolation, similar to what occurs in Docker.
+My journey started with namespaces, beginning with the Unix Time Sharing (UTS) namespace and ending with the Network namespace.
+It was an amazing experience because this project enabled me to isolate my system significantly, much like in Docker.

 ## Using

-If you would like to test this programm just do the steps below ( before this just make sure that you have `make` and C-compiler `gcc`):
+If you would like to test this program, follow the steps below (but first, ensure that you have the make utility and C-compiler gcc installed):

 1. Clone this repository
 2. Run this command `make`